 - Have your child live with you for more than six months of the year, except for being at school.

 TurboTax can help you determine whether you qualify for head of household status.

 The dependent exemption

 The IRS allows an exemption for each of your qualifying children until they reach 19 years old, or 24 if a full-time student for at least 5 months of the year, or any age if they are permanently and totally disabled at any time during the year.
 This amount is subtracted from your adjusted gross income, helping to reduce the amount of tax you pay.

 To claim the exemption, the child must be your daughter or son, stepchild, foster child or legally adopted child at the end of the tax year.
 You can’t claim the exemption, however, if the child provided more than half of her own support for the year.

 If you file as non-married head of household making less than $75,000 in the tax year, you might also be eligible to claim the child tax credit.
 This credit can decrease your taxes by $1,000 per qualifying child.
 If there is a remaining credit balance left over after subtracting the credit from your income taxes, you can get that back as a tax refund.
 To qualify, your child will need to meet six tests: age, relationship, support, dependent, citizenship, and residence.

 Include the dependent care credit

-The IRS allows single parents to claim a percentage of child care expenses paid that allow them to work outside the home or look for work.
+The IRS allows single parents to claim a percentage of child care expenses paid that allow them to work outside the home or look for work with the Child and Dependent Care Credit.
 Child care expenses can be claimed for children 12 years and younger.
 The amount allowed is up to $3,000 for one child and $6,000 for two or more children.